ppeau/AIFFDecoderPerformance/README.md

 AIFF Decoder Performance for IOS

-AIFF file exported with AVAssetExportSession from Apple to extract file from iTunes Library.
+.

-Decoder tested :
+AIFF file exported with AVAssetExportSession from Apple to extract file from iTunes Library :

 AVAssetReader From Apple : 5.094914 seconds